Skip to content

 What's changed with buying to let?

-A number of factors have combined to make some aspects of buy-to-let less attractive.
+Both legislative and market changes have combined to make some aspects of buy-to-let less attractive.
+These include:

-In May 2023, the government announced it will abolish section 21 in England under the Renters’ Reform Bill, also known as a 'no fault' eviction notice.
-This is expected to be introduced sometime in 2024.
+In the King’s Speech in July 2024, the government announced it would abolish section 21 in England under the Renters’ Rights Bill, also known as a 'no fault' eviction notice.

-Under section 21 landlords aren’t legally required to give tenants a reason for eviction.
-This allowed landlords to repossess their properties at short-notice, leaving tenants vulnerable.
+Under section 21 landlords weren’t legally required to give tenants a reason for eviction.
+This allowed landlords to repossess their properties at short notice, leaving tenants vulnerable.

-The abolition of section 21 means that landlord must provide a valid reason for evicting them.
-‘No fault’ evictions would no longer be legal.
+The abolition of section 21 means that landlords must provide a valid reason for evicting tenants.

 Landlord responsibilities

-You’ll need to provide tenants with an Energy Performance Certificate (EPC) and, since April 2020, all privately rented properties must have a minimum EPC rating of E. If the property doesn’t reach that standard, landlords are expected to spend up to £3,500 on improvements.
+You’ll need to provide tenants with an Energy Performance Certificate (EPC).
+Since April 2020, all privately rented properties must have a minimum EPC rating of E. If the property doesn’t reach that standard, landlords are expected to spend up to £3,500 on improvements.

 The government has also updated its model tenancy agreement, which can be used as the basis of lease agreements made with tenants, to remove restrictions on well-behaved pets.